-It is precisely at this step where a subtle issue arises, namely that in the standard picture one is given various and distinct arguments (e.g. decoherence, horizon crossing, many-worlds interpretation of QM, etc.) to accept the identification
+It is precisely at this step where a subtle issue arises, namely that, in the standard picture, one is given various and distinct arguments (e.g. decoherence, horizon crossing, many worlds interpretation of quantum mechanics, etc.) to accept the identification

 \beq \langle 0 | \hat{\Psi} (\x, \eta) \hat{\Psi} (\y, \eta) | 0 \rangle = \overline{\Psi (\x, \eta) \Psi (\y, \eta)}, \eeq where $\Psi(\x,\eta)$ now stands as a classical stochastic field and the overline denotes the average over an ensemble of Universes.
-In other words, the value of the field $\Psi$ in each point $(\x,\eta)$ varies from each one of the members of the ensemble of ``Universes", with a variance $\overline{\Psi^2}$.
+In other words, the value of the field $\Psi$ in each point $(\x,\eta)$ varies from each one of the members of the ensemble of ``Universes,'' with a variance $\overline{\Psi^2}$.
 Therefore, the power spectrum $P_\Psi(k,\eta)$ is defined in terms of the Fourier components of $\Psi(\x,\eta)$ by